Colorado Springs Divorce Lawyer

 Most people underestimate the complexities of dissolving a marriage.
 When you try to go it alone or with a low-cost service, you risk missing important steps of the process.
 As a result, you can end up in a less-than-desirable situation—one that could have been avoided had you reached out to a Colorado Springs family attorney.

-What Must I Know About Divorce in Colorado?
+What Must I Know About Divorce in Colorado Springs?

 Colorado is a “no-fault divorce” state.
-This means that a court will not take either your or your spouse’s fault or misconduct into consideration when granting a divorce, awarding alimony (spousal maintenance), or dividing property.
+This means that a court will not take either your or your spouse’s fault or misconduct into consideration when granting the dissolution of a marriage, awarding alimony (spousal maintenance), or dividing property.
 One of the spouses must also live in Colorado for at least 91 days before filing the paperwork in the state.

 What Are Grounds for the Dissolution of a Marriage?